noeca1021/A300/Instructions/AZ-300T01_Lab_Mod03_Implementing Custom Azure VM Images.md

 After completing this lab, you will be able to:

-- Install and configure HashiCorp Packer

-- Create a custom VM image
+- Create a custom VM image using HashiCorp Packer

 - Deploy an Azure VM based on a custom image